 On December 23, 2020 bpost and BNP Paribas Fortis (BNPPF) announced a non-binding agreement on the future long-term partnership of bpost bank NV/SA, including the sale of participation from bpost to BNPPF.
 In 2020 the investment in bpost bank was classified as assets held for sale and the carrying value was reduced to the fair value less costs to sell, hence an impairment loss of 141.6 mEUR based upon the best estimate of bpost at that time had been recognized in 2020.
 In 2021 the agreement has been finalised and on January 3, 2022 the transaction was completed after having obtained the regulatory approvals.
-At year-end 2021 in line with IFRS 36,110, bpost assessed that the impairment loss recognised in 2020 had decreased and bpost estimated the recoverable amount to be 119.5 mEUR, hence a reversal on the impairment loss of 19.5 mEUR has been recognized.
+At year-end 2021 in line with IFRS 36,110, bpost assessed that the impairment loss of 19.5 mEUR, hence a reversal on the impairment loss of 19.5 mEUR has been recognized.
 This reversal was mainly explained by some of the purchase price and closing adjustments mentioned in the share purchase agreement not having materialised and by the 2021 results of bpost bank.